-Install the Facebook Pixel by dropping the base code into the header of every page on your site or implemented with an integration such as Shopify, WooCommerce, or Google Tag Manager.
+Install the Facebook Pixel by dropping the base code into the header of every page on your site or implement it with an integration such as Shopify, WooCommerce, or Google Tag Manager.
 The base code is used to bring forth data about page views on your site.

-The event code takes it one step further than the base code by triggering the Facebook pixel to fire when specific actions happen on your site, such as a purchase or a views of specific product.
+The event code takes it one step further than the base code by triggering the Facebook pixel to fire when specific actions happen on your site, such as a purchase or a viewing specific products.
 Below, we'll show you how to install your pixel, how to get your Facebook pixel code, and how to get data from your Facebook pixel to track conversions or create custom audiences for retargeting ads.

 Before exploring the different ways to utilize the Facebook Pixel, you’ll need to create one and get it set up.

 To create a Pixel, access the “Pixels” tab in the Facebook Ads Manager (see image below).

 How you setup your pixel will depend on your role and expertise within your organization and the current tools being used.
-If your site is hosted on a popular ecommerce platform such as WooCommerce or Shopify the integration should be even easier.
+If your site is hosted on a popular ecommerce platform such as WooCommerce, BigCommerce or Shopify the integration should be even easier.
 If you’re on NetSuite, integrating with Google Tag Manager is a great way to go.
 Easier still, if you have a development team to handle changes to your site’s code, you can simply email instructions to your developer straight from the pixel setup page (shown in the below two images).